 1555 5th Avenue West, Owen Sound, Ontario

 When McLachlan Park opened in 1898, one of the many amusements it offered was lawn bowling.
 Owen Sounders took the Steamer Mazeppa to Balmy Beach, just north of Owen Sound on the western shore of Georgian Bay, for the day where they could swim and fish, picnic, go to the theatre, and use one of the many sports fields, including the lawn bowling greens.
 On July 1, 1902 the luxurious King’s Royal Hotel was opened, the park was expanded and it now had a 9-hole golf course, and the crowds came from farther away and stayed longer.

-Owen Sounders had enjoyed the lawn bowling experience offered at McLachlan Park but wanted greens of their own.
+Owen Sounders enjoyed the lawn bowling experience offered at McLachlan Park but wanted their own bowling green.
 In April 1903, the Owen Sound lawn tennis club decided to add bowling to their list of activities and by June there were 40 lawn bowling members.
 The following April, the Owen Sound Lawn Bowling Club was formed with new grounds, complete with electric lighting and 75 members.
 These greens were located on the NE corner of 10th Street and 4th Avenue East behind St. George’s Church.
 It became a very popular activity for the professionals and businessmen of the community.
 Shortly after, a clubhouse was built were the wives would play bridge as their men folk bowled.
 There were no female members of the club.

 By 1920, the O.S.
 Bowling club was flourishing.
 With over 100 members and 14 greens it was one of the largest in the province.
 Their members hosted a large 3 day tournament each August.